Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity

-In principle, the amplitude modulation on the laser at the \ac{EOM} driving frequency should only be present in reflection of an optical cavity when the frequency of the laser is not exactly on resonance.
-This is, however, not always the case and there are a number of effects that can cause \ac{RAM} at this frequency, such as etalons forming in the optics and polarization modulation introduced by the \ac{EOM}. \ac{RAM} can cause problems in the \ac{PDH} loops as it can lead to offsets at the error point.
-If the \ac{RAM} changes at all this will cause error point noise that the gain of the loop does not suppress.
-An example of this is also shown in Figure~\ref{fig:sens} as the light blue trace.
-Here, the noise at the \ac{PDH} error point of the $E_{p_+}$ \ac{PDH} control loop was measured with the cavity blocked and then calibrated in terms of the error in the measurement of the cavity length $\Delta L_{_{V}}$, using the following equation (a derivation of this equation and a discussion of the assumptions it relies on are given in Appendix~\ref{App:RAM}).
+The phase modulation of the laser at the \ac{EOM} frequency will convert to amplitude modulation in reflection of the cavity.
+This is due to a phase shift in the carrier field with respect to the phase modulation sidebands.
+When the laser frequency is close to the resonance of the optical cavity, this amplitude modulation is used to generate the \ac{PDH} error signal.
+There are a number of effects that can also cause \ac{RAM} at the \ac{EOM} driving frequency, such as etalons forming in the optics and polarization modulation introduced by the \ac{EOM}. \ac{RAM} can cause problems in the \ac{PDH} loops as it can lead to offsets at the error point \cite{Kedar:24, Gillot:22}.
+If the \ac{RAM} changes at all, this will cause error point noise that the feedback loop does not suppress.
+An example of this is shown in Figure~\ref{fig:sens} as the light blue trace.
+Here, the noise at the error point of the $E_{\parallel_+}$ \ac{PDH} control loop was measured with the cavity blocked.
+This noise was then calibrated in terms of the cavity length $\delta L_{_{\rm RAM}}$, using

-Here, $V(t)$ is the time series of the voltage noise measured at the error point of the \ac{PDH} lock with the cavity blocked. $\lambda$ is the laser wavelength and $f_0$ is the cavity \ac{FSR}. $m_{_{\rm ES}}$ is the slope of the \ac{PDH} error signal in V/Hz (details on this measurement can be found in Appendix~\ref{App:ERR}). $\eta$ is the field overlap between the cavity and the laser, $T_i$ is the power transmissivity of the input coupling mirror, and $\rho$ is the total optical losses that the circulating field experiences during one round trip through the cavity including the mirror transmissivities, as well as scattering and absorption in the reflective coatings of the mirrors.
-In this case the term $\frac{2T_i}{\rho}$ gives the field reflection coefficient of the cavity on resonance.
+Here, $V(t)$ is the time series of the voltage noise measured at the error point of the \ac{PDH} lock with the cavity blocked, while $m_{_{\rm ES}}$ is the slope of the \ac{PDH} error signal in V/Hz (details on this measurement can be found in Appendix~\ref{App:ERR}).
+The spatial overlap between the cavity and the laser is given by $\eta$, $T_i$ is the power transmissivity of the input coupling mirror, and $A$ is the total optical losses that the circulating field experiences during one round trip through the cavity including the mirror transmissivities, as well as scattering and absorption in the reflective coatings of the mirrors.
+In this case, the term $\frac{2T_i}{A}$ gives the field reflection coefficient of the cavity on resonance.
+A derivation of Equation~\ref{Eq:OOL} and a discussion of the assumptions it relies on are given in Appendix~\ref{App:RAM}.